FrvrRoyals/Guides/README.md

-# Royals' Guides & Tutorials Repo :hammer_and_wrench:
+# Royals' Guides & Tutorials Repo :books:

 ### This repository is a container for all of my guides, tutorials & their respective metadata.